 You’ll talk through your medical history and lifestyle when you see a cardiologist for PVCs.

-Your initial consultation with a cardiologist will start with patient history, potentially followed by tests.
-Patient history will cover how long, how frequently and how intensely you’ve been experiencing symptoms of PVCs, as well as whether you have a family history of heart disease.
+Your initial consultation with a cardiologist will start with your medical history, potentially followed by tests.
+Your medical history will cover how long, how frequently and how intensely you’ve been experiencing symptoms of PVCs, as well as whether you have a family history of heart disease.

-“The No. 2 factor is lifestyle,” Chaudhari said.
-“We ask about stress level, caffeine and alcohol intake, medications, etc.”
+Because the No. 2 factor is lifestyle, your cardiologist will ask you about stress level, caffeine and alcohol intake and medications.

 Your doctor will also check for a heart murmur and high blood pressure.